-Arriving by ferry to the Dodecanese Greek island of Kastellorizo – or Meis, as it’s known in Turkey – just fills you with that complete happy satisfaction that not all in the world is racing along and over-developed.
+Arriving by ferry to the Dodecanese Greek island of Meis (or Kastellorizo as it’s known outside of Turkey) – just fills you with that complete happy satisfaction that not all in the world is racing along and over-developed.

-For the traveller craving tranquility, idylls are still very much in existence and Kastellorizo ticks all those perfect-dreamy-Greek-island boxes.
+For the traveller craving tranquility, idylls are still very much in existence.
+And Meis (aka Meğisti) ticks all those perfect-dreamy-Greek-island boxes.

 It’s a blissful escape.